Sex and relationships

 Sexual assault is never your fault.
 Sexual assault is a crime.

-What to do if you have been sexually assaulted?
+What to do if you've been sexually assaulted

-At Schoolies, call Triple Zero (000) and ask for the Ambulance Service, or talk to one of our Safer Schoolies volunteers and they will help you speak to an ambulance officer.
+At Schoolies, call Triple Zero (000) and ask for the Ambulance Service or talk to one of our Safer Schoolies volunteers and they will help you speak to an ambulance officer.

 Where to get support: